mashmawy/UFLDLSolutions/README.md

 also I wrote usful mathumatical functions that can be used to implement new algorithms.

-You need to download the training data sets form :
+You need to download the training data sets from :

 http://yann.lecun.com/exdb/mnist/